shundezhang/kubedmp/README.md

 * kubedmp get
 ```
-Display one or many resources of a type, which can be node/no, pod/po, service/svc, deployment/deploy, daemonset/ds, replicaset/rs or event.
+Display one or many resources of a type.
 Prints a table of the most important information about resources of the specific type.

 Usage: